Eliorbasli/Image2Text/README.md

-# ðŸ–¼ï¸ Asynchronous Image Processing Service
+# Asynchronous Image Processing Service

 ## ðŸ“Œ Overview
 This project provides an asynchronous service to process image files (JPG/PNG) and extract text from them.